 B. Toxicological Points of Departure/Levels of Concern

-The available toxicity studies on titanium dioxide via oral route of exposure clearly demonstrate lack of toxicity.
-The several studies in mice, rats, dogs, cats, rabbits and other species of varying durations do not indicate toxicity at very high doses (e.g., 50,000 ppm or 2,500 mg/kg/day dietary exposure for 2 years in rats).
-No end point of concern via oral route of exposure has been identified in the available database.
-Therefore, dietary exposure was not estimated.
-This conclusion is in agreement with the conclusion of the WHO Committee on Food Coloring Materials that no Acceptable Daily Intake (ADI) need be set for the use of titanium dioxide based on the range of acute, sub-acute and chronic toxicity assays, all showing low mammalian toxicity.
-Similarly, no significant toxicity of titanium dioxide is expected via the dermal route of exposure.
-The available inhalation studies indicate that the primary toxicity of titanium dioxide is due to deposition of the inhaled particles and also suggest equivocal evidence of carcinogenicity due to prolonged exposure to titanium dioxide particles.
-No direct exposure to titanium dioxide particles is expected in pesticide napropamide formulations (less than 5% in formulations).
+Because the available data indicate no toxicity via the oral route of exposure, no endpoint of concern for that route of exposure has been identified in the available database.
+This conclusion is in agreement with the conclusion of the World Health Organization (WHO) Committee on Food Coloring Materials that no Acceptable Daily Intake (ADI) need be set for the use of titanium dioxide based on the range of acute, sub-acute, and chronic toxicity assays, all showing low mammalian toxicity.
+Similarly, no significant toxicity of titanium dioxide is expected via the dermal route of exposure, so no endpoint was identified.

 C. Exposure Assessment

-1. Dietary exposure from food and feed uses and drinking water.
-In evaluating dietary exposure to titanium dioxide, EPA considered exposure under the proposed exemption from the requirement of a tolerance.
+1. Dietary exposure from food and feed uses.
+In evaluating dietary exposure to titanium dioxide, EPA considered exposure under the proposed exemption from the requirement of a tolerance and all other existing exemptions from the requirement of a tolerance for residues of titanium dioxide.
 EPA assessed dietary exposures from titanium dioxide in food as follows:

-2. From non-dietary exposure.
+3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., textiles (clothing and diapers), carpets, swimming pools, and hard surface disinfection on walls, floors, tables).
-Based on the use pattern provided by the registrant and use limitations/restrictions there are no residential uses and thus no residential exposures are expected.

 D. Safety Factor for Infants and Children